Granite Manufacturing Process

 Resin line machines are used in granite along with other type of stone processing after block cutting but before polishing.
 This epoxy treatment fills cracks and strengthens the slab surface, ensuring better finish and durability during the polishing stage.

 Not every slab needs resin.
 Stones that are already dense and clean (like Rajasthan Black Granite) may skip this step.
-But for high-value stone slabs & tiles with imperfections, resin treatment is essential to reduce waste, improve durability, and enhance finish quality.
+But for high-value stone slabs and tiles with imperfections, resin treatment is essential to reduce waste, improve durability, and enhance finish quality.

 INFRASTRUCTURE Take a Closer Look at Our Setup